 Q. DO YOU HAVE A PAYMENT PLAN?

 YES!
-There's a payment plan that lets you split the payment, depending on when you sign up for HIp Harp Academy.
+There's a payment plan that lets you split the payment into 2 or 3 payments depending on when you sign up (different programs have different payment plans - but you'll see the one for this program outlined right in the payment box).
 If you have more questions about it, use the "Ask a a Question" link below to ask.

 Q: CAN I TAKE THE COURSE ON LEVER HARP?